Oklahoma City

 District-Level NCES Analysis

-OKLAHOMA CITY operates 59 public schools serving 33,245 students, placing it among the larger districts in Oklahoma.
-The school portfolio breaks down into 31 other, 16 elementary, 10 high, 2 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 33,311 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Oklahoma County County.
+Oklahoma City operates 59 public schools serving 33,245 students, placing it among the larger districts in Oklahoma.
+The school portfolio breaks down into 31 combined, 16 elementary, 10 high, 2 middle schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Oklahoma County.

-Academic infrastructure includes 9 of 59 schools offering Advanced Placement (108 AP courses district-wide), a 313.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 44.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 9 of 59 schools offering Advanced Placement (108 AP courses district-wide), a 313.3:1 student-counselor ratio, somewhat above the 250:1 ASCA recommendation, and 40.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 53.4% Hispanic or Latino, 21.0% African American, 12.8% White across the district's schools.
+Its most demographically mixed campus is Classen Hs of Advanced Studies, with a diversity index of 77.5/100.

-OKLAHOMA CITY school enrollment ranges from 31 students (lowest) to 1,914 students (highest), a spread of 1,883 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Oklahoma City school enrollment ranges from 31 students (lowest) to 1,914 students (highest), a spread of 1,883 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data